Scratch Single Jet S4R Transport Original Design / Scratch Built

 Recovery Assembly

-One sheet o' reusable Nomex® waddin' were attached t' t' Keelhaul®©™® ® cord and then t' cord be attached t' 3 foot o' knicker elastic.
-Well, blow me down!
-T' knicker elastic was then attached t' the nose cone.
-Arrr!
+One sheet o' reusable Nomex® waddin' were attached t' t' Keelhaul®©™® ® cord and then t' cord was attached t' 3 foot o' knicker elastic.
+Avast, me proud beauty!
+T' knicker elastic be then attached t' the nose cone.
+Avast!
+Ya scallywag!
+A swivel was then added t' t' elastic shock cord one foot from t' nose cone.
+Ahoy!
+At t' same time that I was makin' this rocket, I was also makin' some rip stop nylon parachutes from some military grade parachute material, arrr, matey, tin eyelet and Keelhaul®©™® thread, these were for a bigger project, but I thought I'd make a “nice” parachute for this rocket.
 Begad!
-Blimey!
-A swivel be then added t' t' elastic shock cord one foot from t' nose cone.
-At t' same time that I was makin' this rocket, I be also makin' some rip stop nylon parachutes from some military grade parachute material, tin eyelet and Keelhaul®©™® thread, matey, these were for a bigger project, shiver me timbers, but I thought I'd make a “nice” parachute for this rocket.
-In the end, I went for a 15 inch parachute.
+In the end, ya bilge rat, me bucko, I went for a 15 inch parachute.

 Detailing

-Runnin' out o' time, matey, arrr, t' detailin' added be minimal.
+Runnin' out o' time, t' detailin' added be minimal.

 Finishing: